 Step 1: Applicable Approvals

-Step 2: Visit Dufferin County Building Services
+Step 2: Visit Dufferin County's Building Division

 Once the review is complete at the local level, municipal approval will be issued.
 Applicants will need to pick up the approved package from the local office and submit it to the County for review and permit issuance.